Wyndham Anaheim Garden Grove Hotel

 1) Paper Submissions: Papers should be double-spaced and use 12-point Times New Roman (or similar) type, and should be no longer than 30 pages (double-spaced).
 The manuscript itself must be suitable for blind review (prepared without a title page or any author identifying information in the text or notes).
 The paper should be uploaded as a PDF file.
 When submitting online, authors will be requested to provide a title, an abstract of no more than 250 words, five keywords, and the three-letter codes for the categories listed below.

-3) Workshop Submissions: Workshops are interactive sessions where the attendees are participants and typically focus on scholarly development or pedagogy, although other types of submissions are welcome.
+3) Workshop Submissions: Workshops are interactive sessions where the attendees are participants and typically focus on scholarly development, pedagogy, or marketing although other types of submissions are welcome.
+For example, if you have expertise in financial services marketing, you might want to find a way of condensing your knowledge into an interactive seminar.
 Proposals should include a title and a clear statement indicating the rationale for the workshop, why your research and/or expertise qualify you to give this workshop, and how you would run the workshop.
 There should be no more than three workshop leaders.
 The proposal should be uploaded as a PDF file.
 When submitting online, the workshop leader will be requested to provide an abstract of no more than 250 words.

 4) Emerging Scholars Submissions: Ph.D. candidates may submit an abstract of between 750 and 1,000 words describing a research project in business ethics or related domains.
 Abstracts should include a short list of relevant citations and include a cover page with full contact information and affiliation.
 In addition to being able to present their ideas in a paper session, students whose papers are accepted will be invited to attend a half-day workshop with senior SBE mentors.
 Although a Ph.D. student may be an Emerging Scholar more than once, priority is given to those who have not previously been accepted into the SBE conference program as an Emerging Scholar.
 The abstract should be uploaded as a PDF file.